ranjeetsohanpal/co2_emissions_analysis/README.md

 ## Data Sources

-- Raw emissions data (CO₂ per country over time) — source(s) you used (e.g., *Our World in Data*, World Bank, etc.).
+Raw emissions data — This data is [Our World In Data](https://ourworldindata.org/co2-and-greenhouse-gas-emissions#article-licence)
-- Socioeconomic metrics: GDP, population, possibly others.
-- Country-to-continent mapping from `countries_by_continent.csv`.
-- Any scraped sources via `web_scrap.py` (list specific URLs if possible).

 ---